intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 # Introduction

-NOTE: This document is very much a work in progress.
+NOTE NOTE NOTE This document is a work in progress.
 Although it is intended to describe consensus forged in the RFCED-Future Program, many aspects are not yet settled; as a result, this document contains proposals and conjectures that do not yet have consensus.